dipalimehta/dipalimehta/README.md

-### Hi there 👋

-- 🔭 Currently shaping actionable strategies at Blackstraw, leveraging 2.2 years of data science experience.
-- 🌱 Exploring advanced techniques in ML, DL, NLP, and computer vision.
-- 👯 Open to collaborations on impactful data science projects.
-- 🤔 Seeking insights and knowledge sharing to stay updated on the latest trends.
-- 💬 Ask me about optimizing marketing campaigns, predicting customer behavior, and streamlining processes.
-- 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/dipalivmehta/).
-- 😄 Pronouns: She/Her
-- ⚡ Dedicated to transforming the world through data and innovation!

 # Hello, World! 👋

-I'm [Your Name], a passionate Data Scientist 📊 and enthusiast in all things tech.
+I'm Dipali Mehta, a passionate Data Scientist 📊 and enthusiast in all things tech.
 Welcome to my GitHub profile!

 ## About Me
-- 👨‍💻 Data Scientist with a focus on [your main area of expertise].
+- 👨‍💻 Data Scientist with a focus on ML, DL, NLP, CV, Python, R, SQL, etc.
 - 🌐 Always exploring new technologies and tools to enhance my skills.
 - 📈 Love turning data into actionable insights.
+- 🔭 Currently shaping actionable strategies at Blackstraw, leveraging 2.2 years of data science experience.
+- 👯 Open to collaborations on impactful data science projects.
+- 🤔 Seeking insights and knowledge sharing to stay updated on the latest trends.
+- 😄 Pronouns: She/Her

 ## Technologies & Tools
 ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat-square&logo=python&logoColor=white)